 Weighting/Weight Initialization

-eXplainable AI (XAI)
+Explainable AI (XAI)

 You Only Look Once (YOLO)

 YOLO relates to real-time object detection.
-It’s an algorithm that uses a single pass through an image or video rapidly to allow objects to be identified in a single scan.
+It’s an algorithm that rapidly uses a single pass through an image or video to allow objects to be identified in a single scan.
 It’s commonly used in self-driving cars, security cameras, and robotics.
 It has absolutely nothing to do with reckless behavior or social media memes.

 Zone of Proximal Development (ZPD)